-CREED REVISION
+CREED REVISION.

-Since this angelic message was given, nearly every church in Christendom has become unwittingly a witness to the truthfulness of the above statement.
+Only eighty years have passed since this angelic message was given, and nearly every church in Christendom is already unwittingly a witness to the truthfulness of the above statement.
 What with creed revision and an adaptation of church rule and worship in an attempt to suit the opinions of this advanced age there is scarcely a church which has not changed front.

 The adherents of these institutions must take one of two positions.
 If they contend that Joseph Smith was wrong and their creeds then correct, then they are in error now.
-If they affirm that their creeds are now correct, then the statement made by the angel to Joseph Smith is sustained.
+If they affirm that their creed is now correct, then the statement made by the angel to Joseph Smith is sustained.

-RESTORATION VERSUS REFORMATION
+RESTORATION VERSUS REFORMATION.